-The last thing you probably need when you are supposed to be revising for your A Levels or School Leavers certificate is to get embroiled in a legal dispute.
-Unfortunately for Eli Hewson, son of the legendary Bono has done just that in a row over the name of his Dublin based group called Inhaler.
+The last thing you probably need when you are supposed to be revising for your A-Levels or School Leavers certificate is to get embroiled in a legal dispute.
+Unfortunately, Eli Hewson, son of the legendary Bono, has done just that in a row over the name of his Dublin based group, Inhaler.

-The claim that the Irish band has stolen their band name comes from Luca Centro 17 of Hertfordshire who noticed a piece in an Irish newspaper about the Dublin based group which carried his photograph.
-Luca says his band was formed in 2014 and they started gigging in 2015.
+The claim is that the Irish band has stolen their band name, and it comes from Luca Centro, Hertfordshire, who noticed a piece in an Irish newspaper about the Dublin based group.
+Luca says his band, also called Inhaler, was formed in 2014 and they started gigging in 2015.
 Hewson has hit back to say they fully researched the name before they used it and found no reference to the Hertfordshire based band.

 Luca’s band have taken to social media to vent their frustration and others are getting into the debate.
 Some accuse the original Inhaler of just seeking publicity (never!).
 Noel Gallagher’s daughter has responded to tell Luca’s band to “get a life”.

 But why the need for such drama?
 Why not just get a trade mark?

 As well as doing a Google search did either band consider searching to see if the name was free to use on the trade mark registry and registering the name to help protect against just this sort of thing?

 Admittedly, a trade mark is not a complete solution here but it would go a long way to helping these two bands work out the rights and wrongs of what has happened and come to a sensible resolution that works for both of them.